-In this guide, we take a look at personal vs secured loans – and which could be the better option for you.
+In this guide, we take a side-by-side look at personal vs secured loans – and which could be the better option for you.

 The difference between a secured and personal loan is in the name – a secured loan is secured against something you own, while a personal loan isn’t secured against anything.